The shift from keyword search to a queryless way to get information has arrived

 4. Always use an appealing hi-res image and a great title

 Images play a very important role in Google‘s card-based UI as well as in Discover.
 Whether you are presenting a cookie recipe or an article, the image you chose will be presented to the user and will play its role in enticing the click.
 Besides the editorial quality of the image I also suggest you follow the AMP requirements for images (the smallest side of the featured image should be at least 1.200 px).
+You also want to make sure Google has the rights to display your high-quality images and this can be done either using AMP or by by filling out this form to express your interest in Google’s opt-in program.
 Similarly, a good title, much like in the traditional SERP is super helpful in driving the clicks.

 5. Organize your content semantically